Skip to main content

 Second, I believe that daily news viewing is a waste of time.
 For example, if I watch a news program for an hour daily, I will simply not have enough time to accomplish other things.
 For instance, ever since I quit watching the evening news, I find that I have more time to complete all of my school tasks.

-Here, you will be presented with a statement, and will be asked whether you agree or disagree with the statement.
+TOEFL agree or disagree questions generally present with a statement, and ask candidates whether they agree or disagree with the statement.

+Q.1.
 Do you agree or disagree with the following statement?
 Children should help their parents with household chores as soon as they are old enough.
 Use details and examples in your response.
+Q.2.
+Do you agree or disagree with the following statement?
+It is better for children to have teachers who are young, even if they are inexperienced.

 I believe that allowing children to help with home duties as soon as they are old enough is a fantastic concept.